Swamp-Solutions/Litter-buster/README.md

 - Pandas, numpy
 - SKlearn
 - PostgreSQL
+- joblib / pickle

 ### Predictions

 - Predict person will litter
 - Predict littering peak-littering-times
 - Predict clean-up need

+### Predicted issues

+- Object recognition distance
+- The distance to the object may affect recognition.
+- Lighting conditions may affect the recognition.

+## Known issues

+- GDPR has to be taken into consideration if using facial recognition functions.

+### Alternative solutions

+- Face recognition and classification
+-